rgilks/spf-mcp/docs/CURSOR_SETUP.md

 ### Step 3: Restart Cursor

-After adding the configuration, restart Cursor to load the MCP server.
+Restart Cursor to load the MCP server.

 ### Step 4: Test the Integration

-Once Cursor restarts, you should be able to use the Savage Pathfinder tools directly in chat.
-Try asking:
+Try these commands in Cursor chat:

 - "Create a new game session called 'Goblin Ambush'"
 - "Roll 2d6+3 for damage"